christopher-russo/christopher-russo.github.io/_pages/about.md

 permalink: /about/
 ---

-Christopher M. Russo is the chief economist for Republicans on the U.S. Senate Banking Committee.
-Appointed by Ranking Member Toomey, he advises members on economic conditions and policy issues.
-He is also a doctoral student in economics at George Mason University.
+Christopher M. Russo is the Republican chief economist for the Senate Banking Committee.
+His work spans the full range of the Committee's jurisdiction.
+He briefs members on economic conditions; advises on economic policy and legislation; and supports congressional oversight of the U.S. Treasury, Federal Reserve, and other agencies.

+Mr. Russo is also a doctoral student in economics at George Mason University.
 His research focuses on monetary economics and economic history.

-Mr. Russo was previously a postgraduate research fellow with the Mercatus Center at George Mason University.
-He provided expertise on monetary policy, sovereign debt, and financial markets.
-Prior to Mercatus, he spent his career advising top policymakers at the Federal Reserves on these areass.
-He held roles on the Trading Desk at the New York Fed and in Economic Research at the Chicago Fed.
+Previously, he was a postgraduate research fellow with the Mercatus Center, an economics research center at Mason.
+Before Mercatus, he spent his career advising top policymakers at the New York Fed and Chicago Fed.

 Russo has been published by prominent outlets including *National Review*, *The Hill*, *Barron's*, and *Morning Consult*.
 His views have been quoted by *WSJ*, *CNBC*, *Reuters*, *S&P Global*, and other leading news organizations.
 Russo has regularly appeared on live broadcast media, such as C-SPAN's *Washington Journal*.
-He has also testified before the United States Congress.
+He has testified about his expert views before a subcommittee of House Financial Services.

 Russo earned a master's degree in Financial Mathematics from the University of Chicago.
 He completed his undergraduate work in Mathematics and Economics at Rutgers University, New Brunswick.